Subic rape case: Recantation

 At the time of Smith's sentencing, Suzette had wanted Smith to be punished of death penalty instead of the 40 year imprisonment sentence that Judge Pozon imposed.

 Acquittal

 On March 23, 2009, Manila Times, a Philippine newspaper, published the draft acquittal of the Court of Appeals in favor of Smith even without Suzette's recantation.
 According to the Dizon draft ponencia Smith is "innocent beyond reasonable doubt."
 Court of Appeals Justice Agustin Dizon, who retired on June 27, 2008, had written that the accused should be acquitted both on the technical and substantive aspects.
 Dizon said that the issues of "force and intimidation" and "unconsciousness" via "intoxication" cannot be appreciated because such evidence failed to convince him to convict Smith.

-In the Dizon ponencia, the justice pointed out that Smith could not be found guilty beyond reasonable doubt for rape as the information on the charge sheet filed by the lawyers of Suzette showing "force and intimidation" appeared questionable.

-Force and intimidation are elements in the commission of the crime of rape under Article 335 of the Revised Penal Code.

-"Rape is committed by having carnal knowledge of a woman under of the following circumstances: [1] by using force and intimidation; [2] when the woman is deprived of reason or otherwise unconscious."

-The prosecution filed the information on the basis of force and intimidation, but Justice Dizon noticed that the evidence presented was "intoxication," which is interpreted as "deprived of reason or otherwise unconscious."

-Dizon reasoned that "intoxication" as defined under Article 15 of the Revised Penal Code is an "alternative circumstance," which means that it could either be aggravating or mitigating to the crime.

-The justice wrote that "intoxication" could not be equated with "unconsciousness" or vice versa.

-This line of reason gave rise to doubt whether or not Suzette was "unconscious" or "intoxicated."
-It will be recalled that Suzette admitted getting drunk with Smith.